The NHS workers who have died during the coronavirus pandemic

-Tributes have been paid to people in roles from porters and paramedics, to nurses and doctors.

-Foreign Secretary Dominic Raab, who is standing in for the Prime Minister, told Parliament on Wednesday that 69 NHS workers have died after contracting coronavirus.
+Although Foreign Secretary Dominic Raab told the BBC’s Andrew Marr Show on Sunday morning that 78 NHS workers had died, this is only a partial picture.

-The PA news agency has verified 87 deaths of people working for the NHS since March 25.
+Tributes from local NHS trusts and loved ones have confirmed the deaths of 94 people working for the NHS since March 25.

 This list is of people who were working in roles shortly before their deaths where they were likely to come into contact with patients.